-Angelina Jolie Insists Brad Pitt Trying To ‘Publicly Impugn’ Her Character
+Angelina Jolie Reportedly Insists Brad Pitt Trying To ‘Publicly Impugn’ Her Character

 “After four months of public statements, leaks, and completely unnecessary filings, which has kept this issue in the public eye, it is encouraging that her team has finally recognized the importance of maintaining the family privacy.”

-It will be up to the judge, however, to determine whether these records should be permanently sealed and another family attorney, Lynn Soodik, has her doubts as to whether Angelina Jolie really agreed to Brad Pitt’s request to seal the documents.
+It will be up to the judge, however, to determine whether these records should be permanently sealed, and another family attorney, Lynn Soodik, has her doubts as to whether Angelina Jolie really agreed to Brad Pitt’s request to seal the documents.

 “This is a matter of public policy and the judge has to decide if it is in the best interest of kids to keep it private.
 Brad put a reason why it should be private, but her reason is why it shouldn’t be private, she basically said, in a way, ‘I agreed to this judge, but I know you are not going to agree to it because the only reason he is doing this is to keep it private.'”